Hamburg Institute for Social Research: Planned closure in 2028

 In January 2024, the institute announced that it would cease its work when Wolfgang Knöbl's term of office ends in 2028.
 The publisher Hamburg Edition and the journal Mittelweg 36 are also to be discontinued.
 The planned closure was widely reported in the media.
 There were also many reactions in the historical and social sciences.
 In a joint statement, the German Sociological Association and the German Historians' Association emphasised the importance of the institute and its various activities.
 Both reject the closure and call for "constructive consideration" of "how the institute's research and infrastructure can be meaningfully continued".

 Siegfried Landshut Prize

 On 4 October 2018, the HIS awarded the first Siegfried Landshut Prize, which is presented annually.
 The prize is named in memory of the German political scientist and political sociologist Siegfried Landshut, who died 50 years earlier.
 It is awarded to researchers working in an interdisciplinary way for their outstanding work in the fields in which the HIS is also active.
 The first recipient of the award was the British sociologist Michael Mann.
 In 2019, the prize went to the US-American sociologist George Steinmetz, and in 2020 to the US-American historian Isabel Hull.
 In 2021, the prize was awarded to sociologist Marion Fourcade, and in 2022 to sociologist Mike Savage.
 Monica Prasad is the recipient of the 2023 award.
+Martin Conway won the award in 2026.